 LMI data powered by LMI for All

-- Many applicants usually have a Higher National Certificate (HNC) or Higher National Diploma (HND) in building surveying, built environment with specialisms or quantity surveying.
+- Many applicants usually have an HNC or HND in building surveying, built environment with specialisms or quantity surveying.
 Usual entry requirements are 1 or 2 Highers.

 - As a school leaver, you could apply for a job as a trainee technician.
 Employers would normally look for around 4 subjects at National 5.